rootroxox/ImageRecognition/README.md

 # ImageRecognition
-A project that allows users to detect unwanted hand gestures.
+A project that allows users to detect custom objects using YoloV4 and Darknet Framework